-Chondrocalcinosis is a type of arthritis that causes symptom flare-ups involving pain and inflammation.
+Chondrocalcinosis is a type of arthritis that typically affects the knees and causes flare-ups of pain and inflammation.
 While these flare-ups may be brief, the condition can cause permanent joint damage over time.

 Additional names for the condition are pseudogout and calcium pyrophosphate deposition disease (CPPD).